William Morrow | 2018

 Wilensky’s attempted crime is really just an excuse for Weiss to talk about herself.
 About 90% of the book is about her, but it comes without any real timeline, which I found somewhat hard to follow conceptually.
 It’s mostly just a mishmash of meandering memories from Weiss’ perspective – like the different penises she saw or how many times she rode in Wilensky’s car.
 It was – and I cannot stress this enough – fucking boring.

 Obviously, Weiss knew Wilensky.
 She trained under him, had a friendship with him that she felt was special.
 She felt he “got her” more than any other adult and was oblivious to the fact that Wilensky was grooming her in all his attempts to connect with her.
 Because she was 14.
 Why would she have a clue?
 She just thought he was a good friend who gave her cards, gifts and was someone she could confide in.
-I remember being between 12 and 14, and giving out my bra size to random men in chatrooms who asked.
+I remember being around 12 and giving out my bra size to random men in chatrooms who asked.
 And I had no idea that was fucking terrible until years later.
 A/S/L, bitches.
 Shit was different in the ’90s and early 2000s.

-Weiss wasn’t exactly traumatized, but if it was you, your friendship with a bondage-loving pedophile tennis coach would probably be something you would need to spend time finding closure for… but would you need to write a whole book?
+Weiss wasn’t exactly traumatized, but if it was you, your friendship with a bondage-loving pedophile tennis coach would probably be something you would need to spend time finding closure for.
+But would you need to write a whole book?

-There’s this aspect to Weiss’ thoughts which posit that being the subject of Wilensky’s sick obsession would have been validating for her, and without that validation, she’s spent 20+ years being mildly consumed with Wilensky and why he didn’t choose her to hold hostage in a rape cabin.
+There’s this aspect to Weiss’ thoughts which posit that being the subject of Wilensky’s sick obsession would have been validating for her, and without that validation she’s spent 20+ years being mildly consumed with Wilensky and why he didn’t choose her to hold hostage in a rape cabin.

 And that is… fucking stupid?
 Super fucking gross?
 Selfish?
 Insane?
 Like, honestly, WTF?